gajus/liqe/README.md

 name:foo AND height:=100
 name:foo OR name:bar

-# inverting a logical expression
+# unary operators
 NOT foo
+-foo
+NOT foo:bar
+-foo:bar
 name:foo AND NOT (bio:bar OR bio:baz)

 # implicit AND boolean operator